rcmedeiros/template/mkdocs/pipeline.md

 # Pipeline

+There are [countless options](https://blog.overops.com/jenkins-vs-travis-ci-vs-circle-ci-vs-teamcity-vs-codeship-vs-gitlab-ci-vs-bamboo/) for CI/CD tool, and all of them will suit most of your needs.
+I chose CircleCI just because I thought it faster to learn and I liked the UI.

 For this template, I built the pipeline with CircleCI.
 I already work with GitLab CI/CD and Travis is quite popular so I chose to try this.
 It pleased me very much the way I can write parameterized jobs and reuse them in different workflows, the different kinds of persistence, and for the clarity of the final Yaml.
 It's quite a platform.

 There are three workflows: